 Configuring Fault Tolerant Alluxio

-In order to enable fault tolerance for Alluxio, additional configuration settings must be set for
+In order to configure high availability for Alluxio, additional configuration settings must be set for

 Alluxio masters, workers, and clients.
 In

 |alluxio.zookeeper.enabled||true||If true, masters will use ZooKeeper to enable fault tolerance.|

 |alluxio.zookeeper.address||[zookeeper_hostname]:2181||The hostname and port ZooKeeper is running on.
 Separate multiple addresses with commas.|

 To set these options, you can configure your